MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/basic-enterprise-integration-content.md

 - [Integration Services](https://azure.microsoft.com/products/category/integration) is a collection of services that you can use to integrate applications, data, and processes.
 - [Logic Apps](https://azure.microsoft.com/products/logic-apps) is a serverless platform for building enterprise workflows that integrate applications, data, and services.
-- [API Management](https://azure.microsoft.com/products/api-management) is a managed service for publishing catalogs of HTTP APIs, to promote reuse and discoverability.
+- [API Management](https://azure.microsoft.com/products/api-management) is a managed service for publishing catalogs of HTTP APIs.
+You can use it to promote the reuse and discoverability of your APIs.
 - [Azure DNS](https://azure.microsoft.com/products/dns) is a hosting service for DNS domains.
 - [Azure AD](https://azure.microsoft.com/products/active-directory) is a cloud-based identity and access management service.
 Enterprise employees can use Azure AD to access external and internal resources.